thiagos/conferenceCentral/README.md

 'getSessionsBySpeaker' and 'getConferenceSessionsByType' were required.

-Based on that, even though a generic 'SessionQueryForm', with same fields as its Conference correspondent, would work, the user experience wouldn't be the best: in API 'getSessionsBySpeaker', the user would need to fill the field 'field' with value 'speaker', and field 'value' with the speaker name (confusing, right... :) )
+Based on that, even though a generic 'SessionQueryForm', with same fields as its Conference correspondent would work, the user experience wouldn't be the best: in API 'getSessionsBySpeaker', the user would need to fill the field 'field' with value 'speaker', and field 'value' with the speaker name (confusing, right... :) )